Quantum broadcast channels: Proof of cardinality bounds for

 \section{Proof of cardinality bounds for $\CT$}

-In Theorem~\ref{theo:cqchannelach} (with $k=1$), let a finite set $\CT$ and conditional probabilities $p(x|t)$ be arbitrary.
+In Theorem~\ref{theo:supercoding}, let a finite set $\CT$ and conditional probabilities $p(x|t)$ be arbitrary.
 Geometrically, this amounts to fixing a $\CT$-labeled set of points on the $\CX$-probability simplex.
 We will show that given any probabilities $p(t)$ on $\CT$, there exists another distribution $q(t)$ which puts positive mass on at most $\min\{|\CX|,|B|^2 +|C|^2-1\}$ elements of $\CT$, while satisfying

-where the subscript $q$ means the quantity is evaluated on the state We will prove this by use of the following lemma: \begin{lem}[Fenchel and Eggleston \cite{egg}] Let $\CS\subset\mathbb{R}^n$ have at most $n$ connected components.
+where the subscript $q$ means the quantity is evaluated on the state By the characterization (\ref{region:qsuper2}) of the superposition coding region, this suffices to give the bound.
+We will prove the above with the following lemma: \begin{lem}[Fenchel and Eggleston \cite{egg}] Let $\CS\subset\mathbb{R}^n$ have at most $n$ connected components.
 Then any point in the convexification of $\CS$ can be written as a convex combination of at most $n$ points in $\CS$. \end{lem}

 It will thus be sufficient to show that the map

 factors through an affine space of sufficiently low dimension.
 To this end, we decompose $f$ into a nonlinear part $f_{\text{nl}}$ and an affine part

 so that the following diagram commutes: